lucacros/TP1-EnseaSH/README.md

 Super Supervisor teacher : M.MONCHAL

 >[!IMPORTANT]
->The README is like our report for the answer displays
+>The README is our report for the answer shell displays.
->The files in C with code commentary are accessing above
+> The files in C with code commentary are accessing above

 ## Display on the screen for each Questions
 ### Q1.